shameemreza/happyaccess/readme.txt

 = Can support engineers log in multiple times with the same code? =

 Yes!
-Access codes can be reused unlimited times until they expire.
+By default, access codes can be reused unlimited times until they expire.
 This means your support engineer can log in, log out, and log in again without needing a new code.

+However, if you need maximum security, you can enable the "One-Time Use" option when generating the code.
+This will automatically revoke the code after the first successful login, limiting access to a single session.

+= What is "One-Time Use" and when should I use it? =

+One-Time Use is a security feature that automatically revokes the access code immediately after the first successful login.
+The support engineer gets only one session - if they log out, they cannot log back in with the same code.

+Use this when:
+* You only need a single support session
+* You want maximum security
+* You're granting access to sensitive admin areas
+* You want the code to self-destruct after use

 = Can the support person see my password? =